 - Introduction to photography

 - Imagery and design

 - Photo manipulation

 Graduates of associate's degree programs in photography often work in entry-level positions in the industry as photographer's assistants or as photography retail sales clerks.
 Those with a well-developed portfolio and additional experience in the field may work as freelance photographers.

 Employment Outlook and Salary Information

-Career opportunities for photographers, including freelance photographers, are expected to increase by 3% between the years 2014 and 2024.
+Career opportunities for photographers, including freelance photographers, are expected to decrease by 6% between the years 2018 and 2028.
 This slow growth may be primarily due to the rise in amateur photographers and the decline in digital camera purchases.
-The median salary for photographers was $31,710 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary for photographers was $34,000 in May 2018, according to the U.S. Bureau of Labor Statistics (BLS).

 While diploma programs in photography aren't common, prospective master photographers can learn the technical, aesthetic and business aspects of photography through certificate through bachelor's degree levels.
 Students likely need to supply their own digital camera, but get to practice in darkrooms and photo studios to build their portfolios and get ready for their careers.